clojuredocs/guides/articles/tutorials/parsing_xml.md

 ## Overview

 Try as you might, XML is difficult to avoid.
 This is particularly true in the Java ecosystem.
-This guide will show you how to parse XML from a variety of different sources, with the minimum amount of pain using the excellent tools available in Clojure.
+This guide will show you how to parse XML with the minimum amount of pain using the excellent tools available in Clojure.

 ## What Version of Clojure Does This Guide Cover?

-This guide covers Clojure 1.4.
-No external dependencies are used.
+This guide covers Clojure 1.4, and Leiningen 2.x.

 ## Parsing NZB files